The Ethereum Merge - FAQ

-Will the Merge affect my staking yield?
+Will the Merge affect my staking rewards?

 In PoS Ethereum after the Merge, validators will earn priority fees and potential MEV rewards.
 Both of these types of rewards will be staked by Lido validators to increase the stETH rewards available to users.
-As such, extra staking rewards will accrue to stakers post-merge resulting in an increased staking yield.
+As such, extra staking rewards will accrue to stakers post-merge resulting in an increased staking rewards.

 Will I be able to unstake (/withdraw) after the Merge?

 No, direct unstaking will not be possible until the hardfork after the Merge (codename Shanghai, estimated 6-12 months after the Merge).
 Stakers can still swap their stETH to ETH to effectively unstake using secondary markets (Curve, Uniswap) until then.

 What do I need to do as an ETH holder?